OpenGuilds/API-Documentation/source/includes/_batches.md

   "updated": "2015-05-22T14:56:28.000Z"
 }
 ```

+Batches are created when you send data to a guild.

+They hold information about groupings of data, which are used to prioritize
+which pieces of data get completed by a guild at any given time.

+When you create a Batch, it is unpaid.
+Guilds will not work
+on Contracts which are unpaid to a price floor they set.

 The object has the following attributes:

 Attribute | Description
 --------- | -----------
 object | The object being described by the incoming data, in this case a Batch.
-id | The ID of the batch being returned
+id | The ID of the batch being returned.
 fraction_completed | The number of data completed out of the total number in the batch.
 completed | Returns true if the batch data is all completed, otherwise false.
 status | A status describing the current state of the batch.